rayattack/heaven/CONTRIBUTIONS.md

 - What you expected to happen
 - What happened instead
 - Where possible [A Small Reference Example](https://stackoverflow.com/help/minimal-reproducible-example) to help troubleshoot the issue and or ease the process of ensuring the problem is not from your code.
-- List your Python and Routerling versions.
+- List your Python and Heaven versions.
 Where possible, check if the issue has already been fixed in newer code/releases in the repository/pypi.

 ## Submitting Patches
 If you could not find an already open issue for what you want to submit, please open one for discussion before working on a PR.
 You can work on any issue that does not have an open PR linked to it, or a maintainer assigned to it.